 Can you “make up” for forgetting to take your prenatal by taking extra doses?

-There is usually no need to double up on prenatals if you miss doses.
-A lot of the nutrients are water soluble and only so much can be absorbed by the body at once, while others can cause side effects in higher doses.
+There is usually no need to double up on prenatals if you miss a dose.
+A lot of the nutrients are water-soluble and only so much can be absorbed by the body at once, while others can cause side effects in higher doses.
 Just pick up where you left off and start taking them regularly.